vlrevolution/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-07-29
+  - Support Wan2.2.
+    - The 5B is tested and fully validated on t2i training.
+    - All other models and modes (A14B, i2v, timestep ranges) are tested to confirm they run and that the loss looks reasonable, but proper learning hasn't been validated yet.
 - 2025-07-14
   - Merge dev branch into main.
 Lots of changes that aren't relevant for most users.
 Recommended to use ```--regenerate_cache``` (or delete the cache folders) after update.
       - If something breaks, please raise an issue and use the last known good commit in the meanwhile: ```git checkout 6940992455bb3bb2b88cd6e6c9463e7469929a70```